 - Redfish Riverside Inn sits on the banks of the Salmon River and offers views of the Sawtooth Mountains.

 - Triangle Cabins sits in Stanley and offers views of the Sawtooth Mountains.

 - Redfish Outlet and Outlet Campgrounds: These two campgrounds sit close to each other along the north end of Redfish Lake.
 They are close to the North Shore Rec.
 Day use area.
 They are busy in summer!

-- Point Campground: Sits on the west side of redfish Lake.
+- Point Campground (located on the west side of Redfish Lake)

 - Stanley Lake Campground

 How to elope in Stanley, Idaho Pro Tip: Weather can change quickly in the Sawtooth Mountains.
 Being prepared and flexible to adapt to these changes is key to a stress-free elopement.

 4. Pick a ceremony location in the Sawtooth Mountains

 Picking a location for your elopement ceremony isn’t hard because there are literally hundreds of beautiful alpine views and hidden gem locations within the Sawtooth Mountains.

 The question you should start with when considering elopement locations is ‘how adventurous do we want to be?’
 You can drive to the banks of Redfish Lake for an incredible view of the mountains or lace up your hiking boots and hike to the top of Boundary Creek and have unblocked views of the Sawtooths and Redfish Lake.

 Eloping with guest is an amazing experience but you do need to take time to consider how and to what extent your family and friends will be involved in your day.If you are eloping with family ask yourself these questions: